-All travel plans related to the cooperative agreement and to the development of the deliverables will be submitted to the Program Manager for review by the COPS Office.
+All travel plans related to the cooperative agreement and to the development of the deliverables will be submitted to the program manager for review by the COPS Office.

-Travel costs for transportation, lodging and subsistence, and related items are allowable under the PASS with prior approval from the COPS Office.
+Travel costs for transportation, lodging and subsistence, and related items are allowable with prior approval from the COPS Office.
 Payment for allowable travel costs will be in accordance with 2 C.F.R. § 200.474.